Nebrix/Warp/README.md

 alias warp='~/path/to/your/executable/warp'
 ```

-This will compile and build Nebrix-PackageManager for your system.
+This will compile and build Warp for your system.